Google Cloud Platform

 Service Coverage

-The list of GCP resources that Cyscale can handle are listed in the tables below, along with the number of controls that check their configuration
+The Google Cloud resources that Cyscale can handle are listed in the tables below, along with the number of controls that check their configuration:

 Compute | # of Controls |